 I would advocate that for your team collaboration needs, you pick a tool that's exclusive to work, though not everyone agrees on this.
 Personally, I find it too easy to be distracted by non-work conversations when I reuse the chat feature of, say, a social media tool.
 I like to keep work separate so I can turn off personal communications when I'm at work, and vice versa.
 But do what works best for your team.

-Recently, Slack has quickly become the darling of software development circles, leading to displacement of many other tools.
-An article in The Next Web earlier this year proclaimed "Slack is quietly, unintentionally killing IRC," and this switch has also come to many open source communities.
+Slack quickly became the darling of software development circles, leading to the displacement of many other tools.
+An article in The Next Web proclaimed "Slack is quietly, unintentionally killing IRC," and this switch has also come to many open source communities.
 The developers behind Wordpress, for example, have switched to Slack for their team communications.

-Let's look at four open source alternatives, from old classics to brand new, that might be a good fit for you and your team's chat needs.
+Let's look at a few open source alternatives, from old classics to brand new, that might be a good fit for you and your team's chat needs.

-You didn't think we'd be able to start this list off without talking a little more about IRC, did you?
-Internet Relay Chat, or IRC, is a protocol which dates back to the late 1980s.
-Since it's been around so long, there are numerous open source implementations on both the client and the server side.
+Internet Relay Chat, or IRC, is a protocol dating back to the late 1980s.
+Because it's been around so long, there are numerous open source implementations on both the client and the server side.
+One of its primary advantages is its simplicity.
+The IRC specification is so simple that it's commonly used in introductory programming classes as an easy way to learn network communication.

 Coming with its age, however, are numerous drawbacks.
 It lacks many features one might expect in a modern chat client, from security to identity management to even just being able to easily transmit non-text components, like images, files, or emoticons (the latter might be seen as a plus to some, however).
 Some features have been implemented after-the-fact through bot services, including nickname management, logging, and other features, but these vary from server to server.